Teo44/OpenRoutePlanner/documentation/weekly_report_4.md

 * Replaced Java hashmap with own implementation
 * OSM parser optimisation
-* Functional IDA*
+* (kind of) functional IDA*
 * Added automated, customisable testing of the algorithms
 * UI improvements: an actual menu, options, handling of invalid inputs

 ## Issues

-IDA* is A LOT slower than Dijkstra and A* in many cases, not sure if thats just the nature of the algorithm or if there is something wrong with the implementation.
+IDA* is A LOT slower than Dijkstra and A* in most cases, something wrong with the implementation.

+Recording results for performance testing is also on hold until IDA* is fixed.

 ## Plan for next week

+* Random generation of different kinds of graphs for further testing